Testing your Angular application helps you check that your application is working as you expect.

 Continuous integration (CI) servers let you set up your project repository so that your tests run on every commit and pull request.

-To test your Angular CLI application in Continuous integration (CI) run the following command:
+To test your Angular application in a continuous integration (CI) server, you can typically run the standard test command:

 More information on testing